pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

 ## The global state symptom

-Until now we hae seen how the DI libraries can decrese the readability of our code, even thought it gives us an automatically way to inject the right instances into the functions as keyword args - [others](https://github.com/google/pinject) uses the arguments and a namming convention.
-But from the beginning we have been stumbling with the issues regarding the [global state](http://programmers.stackexchange.com/questions/148108/why-is-global-state-so-evil).
+Until now we have seen how the DI libraries can decrese the readability of our code, even thought it gives us an automatically way to inject the right instances into the functions as keyword args - [others](https://github.com/google/pinject) uses the arguments and a namming convention.
+But from the beginning we have been stumbling with the issues of the [global state](http://programmers.stackexchange.com/questions/148108/why-is-global-state-so-evil).

-The factory example that we used at the begging, where it printed twice the results of the program was affected by this problem.
-The following code shows the internals of the
+The factory example that we used at the beginning, that code was affected by this problem.
+The following snippet shows the internals of the
 *mylogging* module.
-As you can see each time that the class is instanciated it registeres the *StreamHandler* handler, hereby as many instances of the *Logger* class are created as many prints to the console will be done.
+As you can see, each time that a *Logger* class is instanciated it registeres the *StreamHandler* handler, hereby as many instances of the *Logger* class are created as many prints to the console will be done.

 {% highlight python %}
 import logging